aws-samples/covid19-simulation/README.md

 For SageMaker:
 - Use interventions_scorer_sagemaker and covid19_simulator_sagemaker instead of the regular notebooks to run the simulations on Amazon SageMaker
 - Specify the appropriate S3 bucket and IAM role in the SageMaker notebooks before running them

+## Security

+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.

+## License

+This project is licensed under the Apache-2.0 License.